bumlang936/ElectionAnalysis/README.md

 # Election Analysis

 ## Project Overview
-Two Colorado Board of Elections esmployee, "Tom" and "Seth", have given the following tasks to complete the election audit within a local congressional election.
+A Colorado Board of Elections employee, "Seth", has given the following tasks to complete an election audit within a local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.